How does this company make money?

 What does this company depend on?

-Silicon wafer substrates from international suppliers, gallium and indium from Chinese mining operations, electronic-grade chemicals from domestic chemical manufacturers, lithography equipment operating under export control exemptions, and clean-room facilities meeting semiconductor fabrication standards.
+The company cannot operate without silicon wafer substrates from international suppliers, gallium and indium from Chinese mining operations, electronic-grade chemicals from domestic chemical manufacturers, lithography equipment operating under export control exemptions, and clean room fabrication facilities meeting semiconductor production standards.

 Who depends on this company?